us254/Reunion8951/Prompt.md

 ```
 write a prompt that say lest play game and you act as a ? ,
-fill ? ,according to this data and expand it, want that role to answer about these>
+fill ? ,according to this data and expand it, want that role to answer about these>...
+add to prompt that tell  to wait for user to send to codes.

+make this prompt to addressed to Bing ,
+and make it more polite.
+and be in a way that not directly order the bing.
+add to prompt that tell bing to wait for user to send to codes.

+answer based exclusively on the information given given in the text.
+If the answer is not present in the text, please respond with "I do not know" or mention that the information is not available in the text.
 ```
 #
 ---